web-tiki/responsive-grid-of-hexagons/README.md

 The CSS for the text and hover effect is identified in the `hexagons.css` stylesheet.
 You can remove it completely or change the hover effect, font, font-size...

 ## Changing the number of hexagons per row:
 The width of the `.hex` elements defines the number of hexagons per row.
-The CSS properties that need to be changed are all in the media queries under the 'HEXAGON SIZING AND EVEN ROW INDENTATION' comment.
+The CSS properties that need to be changed are all in the media queries under the `HEXAGON SIZING AND EVEN ROW INDENTATION` comment.
-Each media query changes the number of hexagons per row, you can use them if you want to change the number of hexagons per row or:
+Each media query changes the number of hexagons per row.

 To **change the number of hexagons per row**, you need to:

-### Width of '.hex'
+### Width of `.hex`
-Customize the with of the '.hex' elements with:
+Customize the with of the `.hex` elements with:
 ```
 w = width of the .hex elements in percent
 x = the number of hexagons you want on the odd rows (1st, 3rd, 5th...)